Salman7236/arch-install/README.md

 pacman -Syu
 ```

-### Install bootloader (I'm using refind, these installation instructions are modified because when installing refind from chroot, [it adds kernel parameters of the iso instead of our instlled system.](https://wiki.archlinux.org/title/REFInd#Installation_with_refind-install_script)
+### Install bootloader (I'm using refind, these installation instructions are modified because when installing refind from chroot, [it adds kernel parameters of the iso instead of our installed system.](https://wiki.archlinux.org/title/REFInd#Installation_with_refind-install_script)
 ```sh
 refind-install --usedefault /dev/nvme0n1p1 --alldrivers mkrlconf